 Conventional Ova (Egg) and Parasite Stool Test

 Conventional stool tests can identify parasites or parasite eggs in your stool.
 Yet this test comes with many limitations.
 It requires three separate stool samples that must be sent to a lab for a medical technician to view under a microscope.
-Parasites have a unique life cycle, during which they can rotate between dormant and active.
+Parasites have a unique life cycle, and can rotate between dormant and active.

-To identify parasites in this conventional test, a stool sample must contain a live parasite, the parasite must remain alive in transit to the lab, and the technician must be able to see the live parasite moving.
-While this can certainly be a useful test for some people, it doesn’t identify dormant parasites.
-Therefore, I often saw a high number of false-negative tests with this type of stool test.
+To identify intestinal parasites in this conventional test, a stool sample must contain a live parasite, which remains alive in transit to the lab, and the technician must be able to see it moving.
+While this can certainly be a useful test, it does not identify dormant parasites.
+I often saw a high number of false-negative tests with this type of stool test.

 Functional Medicine Comprehensive Stool Test

-In my practice, I used a comprehensive stool test on all of my patients which is much more sensitive than the conventional stool test.
-It uses Polymerase Chain Reaction (PCR) technology to amplify the DNA of the parasite if there is one.
+In my practice, I used a comprehensive stool test on all of my patients.
+It uses Polymerase Chain Reaction (PCR) technology to amplify the DNA of a parasite.
 This means that the parasite can be dead or in its dormant phase, and it will be detected on this test.
-Because this test utilizes PCR technology, it doesn’t rely on a pathologist seeing a live parasite swimming on the slide.
+Because this test utilizes PCR technology, it does not rely on a pathologist seeing a live parasite.

 The comprehensive stool test can identify seventeen different parasites.
-When I knew which parasite a patient had, I used prescription medications that attacked the central nervous system of that species.
+When I knew which parasite a patient had, I used prescription medications to attack that species’ central nervous system.

 Sometimes, however, the parasite could not be identified.
-In that case, I used Microb-Clear™, a blend of herbs, including magnesium caprylate, berberine, and extracts from Tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
-This is the exact treatment you can use at home.
-Microb-Clear™ provides a broad spectrum of activity against the most common pathogens present in the human GI tract while sparing the beneficial gut bacteria.
+In that case, I used Microb-Clear®, a blend of herbs, including magnesium caprylate, berberine, and extracts from Tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
+This is the treatment you can use at home.
+Microb-Clear® provides a broad spectrum of activity against the most common pathogens present in the human GI tract and stomach while sparing the beneficial gut bacteria.

-The Myers Way® Parasite Control Program outlines my method for overcoming parasites to repair your leaky gut and achieve optimal health.
+The Myers Way® Parasite Breakthrough® Kit outlines my method for overcoming parasites to repair your leaky gut and achieve optimal health.
 My objective is to empower you to discover the root cause of your symptoms.
 From there, you can care for yourself at home with healthy food and supportive supplements.